Colombia–Japan relations: History

-Commerce
+Economic relations

 According to the Colombian embassy in Japan, commercial ties between the two countries are increasingly dynamic.
-In 1996 Japan became the third focus of Colombian imports after the United States and Venezuela with some US$722.5 million (5.6% of total Colombian imports).
+In 1996, Japan became the third focus of Colombian imports after the United States and Venezuela with some US$722.5 million (5.6% of total Colombian imports).
 Japan on the other hand imported some US$348.6 million (less than %1 of Japanese imports).

 Japanese products exported to Colombia are mostly assembled vehicles, auto parts, video cameras and communication devices, while Colombian products exported to Japan were mostly coffee, grains, and nickel, and on a minor scale emeralds, exotic reptile skins, and chocolate.
 Most recently flowers and leather products have also been exported.

 The relative low commercial exchange is due to Japan's geo-strategic interests in other Latin American countries such as Brazil (where it has an important number of established immigrants), Mexico, Chile, Peru and Argentina.
 For Colombian producers on the other hand exporting results highly expensive to send more products to Japan when other nearby countries represent more cost-efficient markets and have less economic restrictions.
+Cultural exports to Colombia mainly include video games, music (J-pop) and anime.